Heart-filled conversations don’t often surface with work colleagues.

 I made my way down the hall, past colleagues many of whom still know nothing of my personal drama, of all that came before in my once secret life.
 I found my office, opened my work email and lost myself in a project that required no emotion, only thought.

-This morning, recalling yesterday’s chance encounter, I realized how much of our lives are lived at the surface and what a gift it is to truly connect from the heart.
+This morning, recalling yesterday’s heart-filled chance encounter, I realized how much of our lives are lived at the surface and what a gift it is to truly connect from the heart.